Meet the 'Our Year in Bali' Family

 - More family leisure time as we didn’t need to wash our clothes, clean the house, cook and commute to work

-- Lower cost of living allowing us to frequently enjoy restaurants, movies and travel
+- Lower cost of living allowing us to frequently enjoy restaurants, movies, babysitting and travel

-- A diverse culture and island life with a religious Hindu population and their customs, language, food, festivals and ceremonies
+- A diverse culture and island life with a Hindu population showcasing their customs, language, food, festivals and ceremonies

-- A tropical climate where the forecast everyday is very warm!
+- A tropical climate where the forecast was warm all year

-- Travel opportunities with many diverse places to explore in Bali, on nearby islands and in neighbouring Asian countries
+- Travel opportunities to explore around Bali, nearby islands and neighbouring Asian countries

-- A diverse expat community and opportunities to form new friendships and connect with people and entrepreneurs with a similar mindset
+- A diverse expat international community with opportunities to form new friendships and connect with people and entrepreneurs with a similar mindset

 - Delicious food including exotic fruit and vegetables, affordable Indonesian and international cuisine and an incredible health food scene too!

 Another big factor when relocating with children is the education they will receive.
 Bali offers many schooling options, including International pre-schools and schools (you may have heard about the famous Green School), family-based homeschools, distance online learning and even world schooling.
-Our children attended the Australian Independent School in Kerobokan for two years, where they followed the Melbourne Curriculum and also learnt Bahasa Indonesia twice a week.
+Our children attended the Australian Independent School which at the time was in Kerobokan (now Jalan Imam Bonjol) for two years, where they followed the Melbourne Curriculum and also learnt Bahasa Indonesia twice a week.
 Looking back now, schooling became secondary to the fact how enriched my children’s lives were living and breathing a spiritual culture in a third world country.

-Most recently, I have consulted families from the USA, Canada, Bahrain, India, Singapore, UK, Brazil, Croatia, Dubai, New Zealand, Colombia and of course Australia.
-Surprisingly, many of these families have never been to Bali before.
-On the flipside, many are regular visitors to Bali.
+Every week, I consult families from around the world, in fact I have spoken with people from over 50 countries now! recently speaking with people from the USA, Canada, India, Singapore, UK, Europe, Brazil, Croatia, Dubai, New Zealand, Colombia and of course Australia.
+To my surprise, many of these families have never been to Bali before and are looking for the magic Bali has to offer.
+On the flip side, many are regular visitors to Bali but understand being on holiday and living there are very different.
 Either way, they reach out to me for my comprehensive service to gain the confidence they need to make the move.

 We all go through a learning curve when relocating somewhere different, but by using my consulting service you will have the necessary tools to speed up the process so you can relax a whole lot quicker.
 I am also in the middle of writing an ebook to give you all the practicalities of living in Bali and the wonderful things we learnt during our two years.

 Keen to find out more about living in Bali?
 Great!
-Email me your details so we can set up a call to discuss your plans, answer your questions and learn how I can help.
+Click here to book a free 30 min initial consultation with me so we can discuss your plans, answer your questions and give you some solutions.

 I hope you enjoy reading our stories, tips and insights into living and going to school on the magical island of Bali.